| | |

 smooth and silky dough.

 1. Mix the dough for at least 10 minutes for the best gluten development.
-It should pull away cleanly from the sides of the bowl.
+It should pull away cleanly from the sides of the bowl and feel smooth, soft, and strong.

 1. Shape the dough into a ball and place it into a lightly greased bowl.
 Cover the bowl with plastic wrap and let it proof in a warm spot until doubled in size.
-You can also proof the dough in the refrigerator overnight for extra flavor.
-Overnight Option: Let the dough chill overnight in the refrigerator for deeper flavor.
+You can also proof the dough in the refrigerator overnight for extra flavour.
+Overnight Option: Let the dough chill overnight in the refrigerator for deeper flavour.

 Custard